glnster/hex2rgb/README.md

 #### {debug: true | false}

-You can pass {debug:true} as a second argument to enable errors logged to console.
+You can pass {debug:true} to enable errors logged to console.

+#### {rgbStringDefault: "String e.g. transparent | black | #e9e9e9"}

+As of v2 you can specify a default string that `.rgbString` will return when hex input is invalid or yet to be calculated.
+In v1, `.rgbString` returned "rgb(0,0,0)" (black).

+#### {yiqDefault: "String e.g. inherit | gray | #333"}

+Similar to rgbStringDefault above.
+In v1 `.yiq` returned "white" by default.

 #### .rgb
 Returns an array in `[r, g, b]` format.
-If the input is invalid `[0, 0, 0]` is returned as a fallback.
+If hex input is invalid or yet to be calculated `[255, 255, 255]` (white) is returned as a fallback.

 #### .rgbString
 Returns a string in `rgb(r, g, b)` format.
-If the input is invalid `rgb(0,0,0)` is returned as a fallback.
+If hex input is invalid or yet to be calculated, either `'inherit'` or your specified string value is returned as a fallback.

 #### .yiq
 Returns a string of either `'white'` or `'black'`.
-If the input is invalid `'white'` is returned as a fallback.
+If hex input is invalid or yet to be calculated, either `'inherit'` or your specified string value is returned as a fallback.

 ## Tests